dongyuanwu/RSBID/README.md

 # RSBID: Resampling Strategies for Binary Imbalanced Datasets

 This package contains functions of resampling strategies to make the binary imbalanced datasets be more balanced.
-It is important for an imbalanced datasets before applying a classification algorithm, for the reason that class imbalance will lead to a bad performance of classifiers.
+It is important for an imbalanced dataset before applying a classification algorithm, for the reason that class imbalance will lead to a bad performance of classifiers.

 ## Installation